 CPU is mounted inside the motherboard with help of the CPU socket.
-One needs to update or replace the processor from time to time as it keeps on depreciating.
+One needs to update or replace the processor in case of CPU overheating, underperformance, or complete failure.
 Although, if you want to update a processor, you will need to update the motherboard too, and updating your processor involves a huge cost but it can prove to be one of the best decisions that you will ever make as it helps to boost the performance of your PC.

-CPU has been significantly replaced by fleet graphic cards and SSDs but with the recent innovations of giants like AMD and Intel, they are making haste back in the game.
+CPU has been significantly replaced by fleet graphic cards and SSDs but with the recent innovations of giants like AMD and Intel, they are making haste back into the game.

 Things to Keep In Mind Before Installing a New CPU On Your PC